Why You’ll Love Visiting the MSU Broad Art Museum With Kids

 MSU-Broad-Art-Museum-Mom_and_son_Broad_art

-02 – FREE Admission
+2 – FREE Admission

-The Broad Art Museum is something fun, interesting, and best of all, FREE!
+The Broad Art Museum is something that is fun, interesting, and best of all, FREE!
 I love that there’s never any money needed for an outing here, which means an all-inclusive space for the entire community to gather

 As a mom, this also means if it happens to be a day when the skipped nap isn’t working out so well and we have to head out early, there’s no frustration about having spent money!